sokil/php-state/README.md

 $machine = $machineBuilder->configure($configuration)->getMachine();
 ```

-By default, `YamlConfiguration` uses pecl extension, but if there is no possibility to install this extension onserver, you can use
+By default, `YamlConfiguration` uses pecl extension, but if there is no possibility to install this extension on server, you can use
 (Symfony's YAML component)[http://symfony.com/doc/current/components/yaml/introduction.html].

 ```php